-***First call for submission of applications for registration of medicines under the expedited review pathway in 2019 has been published in Circular 08/2019. ***
+***First call for submission of applications for registration of medicines under the expedited review pathway in 2019. ***

 The Authority developed a separate channel for expedited reviews, which should not affect timely review of other applications.
 Finalisation of the application within 6 months of MCAZ time is guaranteed with this pathway.

 More resources are outlaid towards processing applications submitted through the expedited review pathway thus higher fees are prescribed in the current fee schedule.

 The following fees are applicable for applications using this pathway:

 $4 500 excl.
 VAT per product for New Chemical Entities

 $4 000 excl.
 VAT per product for generic products

 $3 000 excl.
 VAT per product for line extensions